Pinched nerve symptoms

-When one has a pinched nerve in the low back, pain will usually radiate down the leg.
-A pinched nerve in the neck can cause pain to emanate from the neck, through the shoulders, down the arms and into the hands.
+When an individual has a pinched nerve in the lower back, for example, symptoms of pain can radiate down the leg.
+A pinched nerve in the neck can cause pain to travel from the neck, through the shoulders, down the arms and into the hands.
 Other specific symptoms of a pinched nerve include:

-Muscle spasms in the back commonly accompany pinched nerves and can cause weakness in the arms or legs.
+Muscle spasms in the back commonly coincide with pinched nerves and can cause weakness in the arms or legs.
 The two most common pinched nerves in the lower back are L5 (lumbar 5) and S1 (sacral 1).

-Because of the many different ways you can pinch a nerve it is best to learn what activities to avoid and measures you can take to protect yourself.
-We suggest you take a moment to visit our pinched nerve causes page to make yourself more aware to the dangers and how you can avoid them.
+To help reduce your chances of developing pinched nerve symptoms, it is important to either avoid high-risk activities or learn about precautionary measures you can take to protect yourself.
+We suggest you take a moment to visit our pinched nerve causes page to make yourself more aware of the causes and learn how you can avoid them.
 Making healthy lifestyle choices like eating a nutritious diet, managing your weight and avoiding tobacco use can have a positive impact on spinal health.

-For your convenience the experts at LSI have compiled a pinched nerve FAQ page to answer any questions you may still have.
+For your convenience, the medical team at Laser Spine Institute has compiled a pinched nerve FAQ page to answer any questions you may have.
 If you still have unanswered questions or would like more information on how we can help you, please feel free to contact us.
 Our minimally invasive spine surgery is a safer and effective alternative^ to traditional open spine procedures, offering our patients a streamlined outpatient experience with less risk of complication.